-Subsection 93115(a)(4)(A)(1)(c) limits the non-emergency operation to the number of hours necessary to comply with the testing requirements of NFPA 25 -"Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems," 2002 edition.
+Subsection 93115(a)(3)(A)(1)(c) limits the non-emergency operation of 50 hours/year for maintenance and testing.

-Permit Conditions for S-9 will limit non-emergency operation to 34 hours/year/engine and as such, will comply with this section of the ATCM.
+Permit Conditions for S-9 will limit non-emergency operation to 50 hours/year/engine and as such, will comply with this section of the ATCM.